Committed to sustainable development

 Critical Team Member: Veston Malango, CEO, Chamber of Mines of Namibia

-Regional and Continental representation
+Regional and Continental Representation

 Chamber representative: Veston Malango, CEO, Chamber of Mines of Namibia